- December 1, 2019: Clinical, Cognitive, Cognitive Neuroscience, and Social.

 D: Names and Contact Information for 3 Academic Referees

 - Once you have submitted your OUAC application, the university will e-mail your designated referees within 1 to 2 business days with information on how to complete an online reference.
 Your referees will have 14 days to submit the online form.
 All references are to be submitted via the online form and not by mail or e-mail.
+Please submit your OUAC application at least 2 weeks prior to the application deadline to allow enough time for your referees to submit their online forms.

 - Check your Quest account to confirm that your referees have submitted the reference within the 14-day deadline.
 Please send them a gentle reminder if they have not.